ProofWala: A Framework for Multilingual Proof Data Synthesis and Theorem-Proving: Introduction

+Instead, we implement \lean{} meta-programs that run directly inside the elaborator, enabling semantically faithful tactic-level tracing together with declaration and dependency extraction across an entire project.
+This design supports environment cloning and pooling, which in turn enables parallel proof search and high-throughput data collection.
+The resulting implementation is robust across \lean\ releases starting from 4.15.0 via a thin compatibility layer that isolates internal API changes and provides largely automatic forward compatibility.
+The same interface abstraction supports tactic execution and data extraction for \coq\ (multiple versions), yielding a unified cross-assistant pipeline.

+Compared to existing \lean{} tooling such as \pantograph\footnote{\href{https://github.com/leanprover/Pantograph}{https://github.com/leanprover/Pantograph}}\cite{pantograph}, which focuses primarily on interactive orchestration of a single \lean\ instance, \texttt{itp-interface} is designed as a scalable infrastructure layer: it supports repository-level extraction, declaration graph construction, multi-environment execution pools, and distributed parallelism (e.g., via Ray~\cite{moritz2018ray}, a framework for parallel and distributed execution across processes or machines), as well as multilingual (\lean{} and \coq{}) interoperability.
+These capabilities are central to large-scale proof mining and parallel proof search, and extend beyond typical REPL- or single-environment-based workflows.

+Beyond interaction and extraction, \proofwala\ integrates efficient proof search algorithms, including parallelized best-first and beam search, enabled by an \emph{environment pool} abstraction that maintains multiple proof environments initialized to identical frontier states.
+This pool allows executing candidate tactics concurrently, and integrates naturally with Ray-based distributed execution for parallel proof search and large-scale annotation.

-We provide a code library combined with multilingual datasets and multilingual fine-tuned models that facilitate end-to-end formal proof search in \lean\; 4 and \coq.
-Using \proofwala, we demonstrate that training on multilingual data can foster positive cross-lingual and cross-domain transfer, enhancing proof generation across different formal systems.
+We release an open-source code library, multilingual datasets, and fine-tuned models that facilitate end-to-end proof search in \lean\;4 and \coq.
+Using \proofwala, we demonstrate that multilingual training can yield positive cross-lingual and cross-domain transfer, improving proof step generation across different assistants and domains.

-In summary, our work makes two key contributions: \begin{enumerate}
+In summary, our work makes three key contributions:

-\item \textbf{A Standardized Framework:} We propose \proofwala, a unified framework for extracting and organizing training data for formal theorem proving in \lean\; and \coq.
-The framework supports the generation of training data for these ITPs from any formal theorem-proving Git repository (such as Mathlib, CompCert, MathComp, GeoCoq, \& Category Theory) and the subsequent training of LLMs for single proof step generation.
-Our data collection format is standardized across ITPs, and we have created generic prompt formatting schemes across different ITPs and domains.
-The framework also helps with end-to-end proof search and collection of the annotated proof trees which can be further used for analysis and visualization (see \Cref{fig:proof-search-annotation} in \Cref{app:proof-trees}).
-All our code is open source, the \name{} framework can be found \href{https://github.com/trishullab/proof-wala}{here}.
-The code for the multilingual ITP interaction module can be found \href{https://github.com/trishullab/itp-interface}{here}.